RiddleAndCode/dashboard/README.md

 The application code is in the `/app` directory

-## Live Demo

-A demo version of this app connected to a local BigchainDB node is deployed [here](http://explorer-demo.bigchaindb.com/).
-The transaction data is being posted by an automated job at regular time intervals.

-The BigchainDB Dashboard app is also deployed for BigchainDB Testnet, [here](https://bigchaindb-dashboard.azurewebsites.net/).
-For a quick demo, go to the [BigchainDB Getting Started page](https://www.bigchaindb.com/developers/getstarted/) and post a transaction.
-Come back to the [dashboard](https://bigchaindb-dashboard.azurewebsites.net/) to see this transaction in real time.

 ## Structure

 The app is structured as a react app created using create-react-app with added redux support.